lookthis664/Osint-tools-colibris/README.md

 ## **Features**
-- [x] Get links & category from a username
+- [x] Get links from a username
-- [X] Get email & name from a GitHub account
+- [X] Automated metadata harvesting from a generated link
 - [X] Reactive to command

 ## **_Requirements_**